open-cloud/open-cloud.github.io.old/2_developer.md

 The general approach -- which is followed to create new configurations -- is to start with a baseline Dockerfile for XOS.
 Currently, the Dockerfile just copies whatever is in the local XOS tree into the container.
-So we make a baseline "Burwell" container by checkout out the Burwell tag from GitHub and doing
+So making a baseline container corresponds to:

 ```
 $ docker build -t xos .
 ```

-The baseline container brings up vanilla XOS.
 The next step is to install and configure additional software in the container.
 This is done by modifying the Dockerfile.
 For use cases that require additional software running in the container, we create a new Dockerfile that uses the vanilla XOS image as a starting point.

 The final step is to modify the XOS data model, for example, to include additional services, slices, deployments, and so on.
 This is